-Global commodity and financial markets continue to be subject to heightened levels of uncertainty and volatility as a result of inflation, disruptions resulting from recent bank failures, and the ongoing conflict between Russia and Ukraine and associated economic and trade sanctions on Russia.
-These circumstances have driven commodity price volatility and have contributed to increased service provider costs as well as other costs and a rise in interest rates, and could have further industry-specific impacts that may require us to adjust our business plan.
+Global commodity and financial markets continue to be subject to heightened levels of uncertainty and volatility as a result of inflation, disruptions resulting from recent bank failures, and the ongoing conflict between Russia and Ukraine and associated economic and trade sanctions on Russia, and the ongoing conflict in the Middle East.
+These circumstances have driven commodity price volatility and have contributed to increased service provider costs as well as other costs and a rise in interest rates and could have further industry-specific impacts that may require us to adjust our business plan.